90 Days From January 13

 1. Project Management: Setting Realistic Goals and Milestones

 In project management, breaking down large projects into smaller, manageable chunks is crucial.
-A 90-day cycle provides a perfect framework for setting realistic goals and milestones.
-Instead of feeling overwhelmed by a massive undertaking, you can focus on achieving specific objectives within each 90-day period.
+Consider this: a 90-day cycle provides a perfect framework for setting realistic goals and milestones.
+In practice, instead of feeling overwhelmed by a massive undertaking, you can focus on achieving specific objectives within each 90-day period.
 This approach fosters a sense of accomplishment, encourages consistent progress, and allows for adjustments along the way.

 Example: Imagine launching a new product.
 Instead of focusing on the entire launch process, you can break it down into three 90-day cycles: